thibaut-neoledge/azure-docs.fr-fr/articles/azure-stack/user/azure-stack-powershell-configure-user.md

   Set-ExecutionPolicy RemoteSigned
   Import-Module .\Connect\AzureStack.Connect.psm1

-  # For Azure Stack development kit, this value is set to https://adminmanagement.local.azurestack.external.
+  # For Azure Stack development kit, this value is set to https://management.local.azurestack.external.
 To get this value for Azure Stack integrated systems, contact your service provider.
   $ArmEndpoint = "<Resource Manager endpoint for your environment>"

   # For Azure Stack development kit, this value is set to https://graph.windows.net/.
 To get this value for Azure Stack integrated systems, contact your service provider.
-  $GraphAudience = "<GraphAuidence endpoint for your environment>"
+  $GraphAudience = "<GraphAudience endpoint for your environment>"

   # Register an AzureRM environment that targets your Azure Stack instance
   Add-AzureRMEnvironment `